-6) You must comply with the 50-hour pro bono service requirement.
+You must comply with the 50-hour pro bono service requirement.
 Pursuant to 520.16 of the Rules of the Court of Appeals, applicants who successfully pass the bar examination in New York State must demonstrate that they have performed 50 hours of qualifying pro bono service before applying for admission to practice.
 Based on successful passage of the bar examination, any applicant who seeks admission to practice in New York after January 1, 2015, must satisfy the 50-hour requirement.
-Further information about this pro bono requirement may be found here:
+Further information about the NY Courts pro bono requirement.

 If you have participated in a clinical course, externship or judicial clerkship as a law student, you may have already satisfied the 50-hour requirement.
 (See “What Sort of Work Qualifies as Pro Bono Work” below).
 If you want to use one or more of those courses to satisfy the 50-hour requirement, you and your supervising attorney must complete two affidavits: One that is called a “Form Affidavit as to Applicant’s Compliance with the Pro Bono Requirements, Including Certification by Supervisor;” and a second called “Form Affidavit as to Applicant’s Law Related Employment and/or Solo Practice.”
 There is no reason to wait until you are applying for admission to the New York State Bar to complete these affidavits – we recommend that you have your supervisor(s) complete these forms at the end of your externship or clerkship.
 This will avoid your having to search for supervisors who may have forgotten you or who have left their jobs.
 Here are links to the two forms:

-1) Affidavit of law-related employment to the NY State Bar:
+- Affidavit of law-related employment to the NY State Bar (PDF)

-2) Affidavit as to compliance with pro bono requirements:
+- Affidavit as to compliance with pro bono requirements (PDF)

 Do not fill in the Department to which you are seeking admission yet, unless you know for sure the area of the State in which you will be working or living.
 Also, you may not have your “BOLE” number yet (your number for the bar exam), so leave that blank as well.